SETI/rms-cspyce/README-developers.md

 ```
 $ python -m venv tester
-$ cd tester
-$ source bin/activate
+$ source tester/bin/activate
 $ pip install numpy
 $ pip install -i https://test.pypi.org/simple/ cspyce==2.0.5a1
 $ python
 > import cspyce
 ```
-Of course, replease `2.0.5a1` with whatever is your current pre-release.
+Of course, replace `2.0.5a1` with your current pre-release version number.

 > Note: For release images on PyPI, `numpy` is installed automatically when installing
 > `cspyce`.
 This does not work when installing from Test PyPI.